Table of Contents

 In order to refund an order, click on that specific order, and the click "Refund Order" on the right-hand side of the screen.
 This will then trigger the wholesale margin (previously paid by the buyer) to be refunded back to their account.

-- Your customer will share your warehouse address with the end consumer
+- Buyers will share your warehouse address with the end consumer (or may ask you for a return packing slip)

-- The return will then arrive at your warehouse, and you can decide whether to sell or scrap the product
+- Once the return arrives at your warehouse, and you can decide whether to sell or scrap the product

-- If you decide to resell it, you will need to enter this into your inventory count
+- If you decide to resell it, you will need to enter this into your ecomm platform's inventory count.
+Convictional will then sync in the updated inventory quantity within the hour.